 - In the remaining oil fry the prawn heads.
 Depending on the diameter of the pan, 2-3 heads can be fried in one go.

 - Keep the flame on the lower side while frying the prawn heads.
-While frying whole prawns (mainly the flesh) for long lead to chewy prawns, in case of only prawn head the result is different.
+While frying whole prawns (mainly the flesh) for a long lead to chewy prawns, in the case of only prawn head the result is different.
 It is better to fry the prawn heads at least for 5 minutes for better flavor.

 - Once fried, strain the fried prawn heads from the pan.

 - The oil by then will be infused with the flavors of prawn head which will ultimately make the curry flavorful.

 - Temper the remaining oil in the pan with Bay Leaf, Dry Red Chilli, and also Small Cardamom.

 - Add Onion paste and cook till the onion turns brownish.